info201a-w21/lettuce-work-together/README.md

-dataset# Deliverable 1 - Project Proposal
+# Deliverable 1 - Project Proposal
 ## Domain of Interest - Food Assistance and Nutrition in the US

 ### Why are we interested in this field/domain?